5 ways to make the Apple Watch a better step counter

 If you're new to step counting, the first thing you need to do is set up the Health app with some information about yourself.
 It uses your age, height, weight and gender to estimate things like calories burned and steps taken.

-On your iPhone ($800 at Cricket Wireless), open the Watch app and on the My Watch tab, tap Health and then tap Edit.
+On your iPhone ($1,829 at Apple), open the Watch app and on the My Watch tab, tap Health and then tap Edit.
 Enter your information and then tap Done.

 The Health app will share this information with the Activity and Workout apps as well as third-party apps that support it.